 A Zen garden, based on Golden Rectangle/Fibonacci ratios, and a contemplative walkway are carved into the woods in the rear garden.

 An over-sized, two car garage is integrated into the addition design with direct access to the living space and coat closet.
 It has a sink, built-in storage cabinets, and peg-board for tools and equipment.

-There is an attached 2 room artist’s studio of 500 square feet with a shed roof slanting from 15 to 10 in height, floor to ceiling glass, two sliding doors and an 8’ garage door.
+There is an attached two room artist’s studio of 500 square feet with a shed roof slanting from 15 to 10 in height.
+Floor to ceiling glass, two sliding doors and an 8’ garage door create a sense of working outdoors at all seasons.
 It has overhead propane-fired radiant heating with thermostat controls.
 There are many electric outlets and 220 current available.

 WHAT I LOVE ABOUT THE HOME: The quality of wood, tile and stone; the integrity and honor of the past life of the school; and the architectural congruency of the expansion.